Utah Deaf History and Culture

 Order from the Directors

-Under Beth Ann Campbell's leadership, the services at the Utah Community Center for the Deaf expanded significantly, leading to the establishment of the Division of Services to the Deaf and Hard of Hearing (DSDHH) in 1988.
-This division, housed at the Utah Community Center for the Deaf in Bountiful, Utah, marked a new era in the provision of services to the Deaf and Hard of Hearing communities.
+Under Beth Ann Stewart Campbell's leadership, the services at the Utah Community Center for the Deaf expanded significantly, leading to the establishment of the Division of Services to the Deaf and Hard of Hearing (DSDHH) in 1988.
+This division marked a new era in the provision of services to the Deaf and hard-of-hearing communities and is housed at the Utah Community Center for the Deaf in Bountiful, Utah.

 In 1989, the Division of Services for the Deaf and Hard of Hearing appointed Gene Stewart, a Child of Deaf Adults (CODA) and vocational rehabilitation counselor, as its Division Director.
 This position reported to the Utah State Office of Rehabilitation.
 Within this organization, there were two key roles: the Division Director, responsible for overseeing the division's overall operations and strategic direction, and the Director of the Community Center, who managed the day-to-day operations of the Utah Community Center for the Deaf.

 After Beth Ann's retirement, the director position was reclassified to program director, which helped clarify roles and responsibilities within the organization.
-Marilyn Tiller Call, who assumed the program director role, contributed her fresh perspective and valuable experience, further improving the organization's operations.
+Marilyn Tiller Call, who assumed the role of program director, contributed her fresh perspective and valuable experience, further enhancing the organization's operations.

 Gene Stewart and Rusty Wales, a Deaf individual, directed the Utah Community Center for the Deaf under the Division of Services to the Deaf and Hard of Hearing.
 Marilyn Tiller Call was later promoted to Division Director of the Robert G. Sanderson Community Center for the Deaf and Hard of Hearing in Taylorsville, Utah.
 Following the merger of the Division of Services to the Deaf and Hard of Hearing with the Department of Workforce Services (DWS) on October 1, 2016, Marilyn became the assistant director.
 As a result of this merger, she began reporting to the DWS instead of the Utah State Office of Rehabilitation.
 The chain of command remained unchanged for Dan V. Mathis, who was also Deaf when he assumed the role of director.
 This structure will also apply to future assistant directors working under the DWS.